Rliedke/vagrant-postgresql/README.md

     script/database destroy

-Then you should be able to navigate to http://localhost:8080/phppgadmin and log into the database server using the username *postgres* and password *password*
+Then you should be able to navigate to http://localhost:8081/phppgadmin and log into the database server using the username *postgres* and password *postgres*

 From a terminal you can also start a shell (given that you have the postgresql client on your host operating system).